We are the NUMBER ONE Centre of Excellence in Publishing Education*

 Q: Are there established links between this course and industry?

 A: Yes.
 Our Postgraduate Publishing degree is taught by industry professionals and academic experts.
 It is endorsed by industry organisations such as the Professional Publishers Association, Creative Skillset, and Publishing Scotland.
-Our programmes are supported by the publishing industry both in Scotland and further afield.
-Guest speakers by industry professionals are a feature of the programme, as are site visits and excursions to critical industry events – for example, the annual London Book Fair, the Edinburgh International Book Festival, Magfest, etc.
+Our programmes are supported by the publishing industry in Scotland, the UK and further afield.
+Guest speakers by industry professionals are a feature of the programme.
+We also go on site visits and excursions to critical industry events – for example, the annual London Book Fair, the Edinburgh International Book Festival, Magfest, etc.

-Staff are members of various professional organisations including, Scottish Print Employers Federation, SHARP (the Society for the History of Authorship, Reading and Publishing), APE (the Association for Publishing in Education), Women in Business, etc, and are actively involved with a number of organisations such as: Publishing Scotland; Professional Publishers Association, Edinburgh UNESCO City of Literature; Scottish Centre for the Book (SCOB); and Scottish PEN.
+Staff are members of various professional organisations, including: Scottish Print Employers Federation, SHARP (the Society for the History of Authorship, Reading and Publishing), APE (the Association for Publishing in Education), Women in Business, etc. We are actively involved with a number of organisations such as: Publishing Scotland; Professional Publishers Association, Edinburgh UNESCO City of Literature; Scottish Centre for the Book (SCOB); and Scottish PEN.
 We are Academic Partners of the International Magazine Centre.

 Q: What do I need to get onto the programme?

 A: We are looking for a good classification (2.1) at degree level or the equivalent.
 Relevant industry experience may also be taken into account.
 As MSc Publishing involves close work with texts, editing, copy writing, etc, a good level of written and spoken English is required.

 Applicants whose native language is not English should visit the university website (see: entry requirements): http://www.napier.ac.uk/courses/msc-publishing-postgraduate-fulltime